← Back to Posts

 While the paper lays out the basics, there are plenty of operations—like negation (-x)—that have huge minimum program lengths (e.g., $K=15$).

-To find these, I built a golf CLI command.
-It does an exhaustive search over all valid RPN trees up to a max length $K$, filtering them at C-speed using numpy and exact complex numbers, and then verifying candidates against algebraically independent transcendental numbers using mpmath to guarantee correctness.
+To find these, I built a golf CLI command, which basically does an exhaustive search over all valid RPN trees up to a max length $K$, filtering them at C-speed using numpy and exact complex numbers, and then verifying candidates against algebraically independent transcendental numbers using mpmath to guarantee correctness.

 It computes trig functions by accident